+44 (0)1872 487 500 Open an Account

 As a whole, we see the Euro as remaining vulnerable to further selling.

-We forecast the Euro to Pound exchange rate to reach €0.81 by June 2025 and €0.79 by the end of 2025.
+We forecast the Euro to Pound exchange rate to reach €0.83 by December 2025 and €0.79 by June 2026.

 The Pound should be supported by the UK’s better economic propsects, higher interest rates and lower risk from Trump trade tariffs.